stivenramireza/ai-english-adaptative-classification-test/README.md

-# Artificial Intelligence English Adaptative Classification Test
+# AI English Adaptative Classification Test

 Artificial Intelligence system for the English Adaptative Classification Test in EAFIT Language Center using Machine Learning and Deep Learning models.